 There is a lot of good things to be said about swim goggles.
 They are made to not fog up easily and they fit very tightly around your eyes.
 A lot of them are made for those that do not wear glasses regularly.
 They are very budget friendly and readily available.
 The adjustability of them is excellent and since you don’t have to pay a fortune for them, you may want to have a few sets on hand for trade or barter.
 They are excellent for keeping out everything, especially harmful vapors and liquids.

 Be careful buying what looks like fashionable goggles because some are made just for looks.

 There are a lot of goggles out there that are really just intended for appearance.
-I love the steampunk style and a lot of post-apocalyptic art can show some fancy looking goggles but the truth is that anything you find that looks like that on Amazon is not going to protect your eyes very well on any level.
+I love the steampunk style and a lot of post-apocalyptic art can show some fancy looking goggles but the truth is that anything you find that looks like not going to protect your eyes very well on any level.
 If you really love the idea of something fashionable then do your research and at least make sure they offer good protection.

 This is the goggle we use for spraying our vineyard and keeping any type of chemical out of our eyes.
 They fit over glasses well even those that are fairly large framed.
 They don’t fog up as easily as some but they will fog when you are really exerting a lot of energy and sweating.

 I think it is worse for me because of the glasses and not getting the best seal around the edges.
 I still recommend these because they do keep nasty stuff out and provide a lot of coverage.
 They don’t seem to scratch easily either and we are pretty rough on things around here.
 The seal is actually rubber and not just foam that falls apart like some goggles have of lesser quality.

 Since these are Dewalt brand they have a lot of bright yellow on them which is something to consider if you are trying to be as discreet as possible.
 I imagine you could take a black permanent marker or something and change the color if you really felt the need but it would eventually wear off or possibly smear a little on your face at times.